edwinsanjaya/bci-finalproject/README.md

    interval or time-frequency features, was conducted.Out of the features extracted, the most informative ones were used to reduce the dimensionality of the data and improve the performance of the machine learning algorithms.
-3. Machine learning model development: the preprocessed data and selected features were used to generate the supervised learning models, we use the following model to work as our classifier:
+3. Machine learning model development: the preprocessed data and selected features were used to generate the supervised learning models, we use the following models to work as our classifier:
    - Logistic Regression
    - Random Forest
    - Support Vector Machine